jtrtj/realworld-starter-kit/readme.md

 # How it works

-> Describe the general architecture of your app here

-# Getting started

-> npm install, npm start, etc.
+When complete, this app will adhere to all tests located in [this](https://github.com/gothinkster/realworld/blob/master/api/Conduit.postman_collection.json) Postman collection.

-# Instructions while in developent:
+# Instructions while in developent to get the app working:
 1) `docker-compose build` to build the app, once it's cloned down.
 2) `docker-compose up -d` then `docker-compose run api sequel -m db/migrations postgres://postgres:abc@db:5432/conduit` to migrate the database
-3) `docker-compose up`
+3) `docker-compose up` then browse to your localhost to view the app.
+4) `docker-compose run api rspec` to run tests.

 If a migration is changed, stop the container then delete the volume that it is associated with `docker volume rm <volume_name>` - to find volumes `docker volume ls`